milfrisi/generative-art-generator/README.md

    automatically converted into underscores (`_`) and uppercase letters into lowercase ones.

+2. Add the workflow properties to `conf/default.properties`.

+   Properties are used by Oozie and are passed to the db-init scripts so they can be used as variables there during the database bootstrapping process.

-2. Add your personal properties to `<USER>.properties`.
+3. Add your personal properties to `<USER>.properties`.
 (Optional)

-   If you want to override some properties but just for your user, create a file `conf/<USER>.properties` with them, where `<USER>` is your Kerberos/Hadoop username. wf-scaffold will use your keytab to extract this name and will try to find this file.
+   If you want to override some properties but just for your user, create a file `conf/<USER>.properties` with them, where `<USER>` is your Kerberos/Hadoop username.
+Scaffolding will use your keytab to extract this name and will try to find this file.
 If it is there, the properties in it will take precedence over the ones in `default.properties`.

    You can add your personal properties to the workflow repository and have them under version control too.

-3. Adapt Oozie files.
+4. Adapt Oozie files.
 (Optional)

    `conf/oozie/coordinator.xml` and `conf/oozie/workflow.xml` are pretty
    generic, but you may want to take a look at them.
 In particular, you may